 Adversarial examples.
 Deep neural models are notorious for their vulnerabilities to adversarial examples [14, 52].
 For example, Goodfellow et al. [14] show that a panda image, added with imperceptible perturbations, is misclassified as a gibbon by GoogLeNet [51].
 Liang et al. [28] prove that even tiny modifications to a character or a word can fool state-of-the-art deep text classifiers.
 Recent observations have also shown that rankings can rapidly change due to small, almost indiscernible changes of documents [15].
-Hence, adversarial attacks may become a new type of web spamming techniques [19] in the neural network based methods which gain importance in IR.
+Hence, adversarial attacks may become a new type of web spamming [19] in the neural network based methods which gain importance in IR.
 Since adversarial examples are maliciously crafted by adding perturbations that are imperceptible to humans to legitimate examples, they may not be detected by traditional anti-spamming methods [50].
 Up to now, little attention has been paid to adversarial attacks against NRMs, except for analyses of the robustness of ranking models carried out by Goren et al. [15].
 Therefore, we believe it is critical to study potential adversarial attacks to identify the vulnerability of NRMs before they are deployed and help facilitate the development of the corresponding countermeasures.

 A new adversarial attack task.
-In this paper, we introduce the Adversarial Document Ranking Attack (ADRA) task against NRMs.
-As shown in Figure 1, given a neural ranking model, the ADRA task aims to promote a target document in rankings with respect to the query by adding adversarial perturbations to its text.
-An effective adversarial sample in ADRA needs to satisfy the following qualities: (1) imperceptible to human judges yet misleading to NRMs; and

-(2) fluent in grammar and semantically consistent with the original document.
-We discuss the major differences between the ADRA task against NRMs and adversarial attacks for image retrieval and text classification.
-We also define different adversarial settings for the ADRA task in terms of the information that attackers rely on, including white-box attacks and black-box attacks.
-The black-box attacks are further divided into score-based attacks and decision-based attacks.
-For the evaluation of the ADRA task, we define the Success Rate (SR) metric for the attacking and adapt the Perturbation Percentage (PP) and Semantic Similarity (SS) from NLP for automatic evaluation.
+In this paper, we introduce the Word Substitution Ranking Attack (WSRA) task against NRMs.
+As shown in Figure 1, given a neural ranking model, the WSRA task aims to promote a target document in rankings with respect to the query by replacing important words in its text with their synonyms in a semantic-preserving way.
+An effective adversarial sample in WSRA needs to satisfy the following qualities: (1) imperceptible to human judges yet misleading to NRMs; and (2) fluent in grammar and semantically consistent with the original document.
+We clarify the reason why we focus on word substitutions in this work.
+We also discuss the major differences between the WSRA task against NRMs and adversarial attacks for image retrieval and text classification.
+Besides, we define different adversarial settings for the WSRA task in terms of the information that attackers rely on, including white-box attacks and black-box attacks.
+For the evaluation of the WSRA task, we define the Success Rate (SR) metric for the attacking and adapt the Perturbation Percentage (PP) and Semantic Similarity (SS) from Natural Language Processing (NLP) for automatic evaluation.

-In this work, we focus on the decision-based black-box attack setting for the ADRA task.
-This attack scenario is realistic and important, because most of the real-world search engines are blackboxes and only provide hard-label outputs.
+In this work, we focus on the decision-based black-box attack setting for the WSRA task.
+This attack scenario is realistic and important, because most of the real-world search engines are black-boxes and only output hard rank positions.
 It is also challenging since the gradient cannot be directly computed and the predicted probability is not provided.